jalcock-training/azure-hybrid-landing-zone/docs/architecture/automation-and-ci-cd.md

 - Integration with Azure Monitor or Defender for Cloud
 - Scheduled drift detection
 - Multi‑region or multi‑environment deployments
+- Integration with SIEM or SOC tooling for pipeline event monitoring
+- Enforcement of security gates based on policy or compliance results

 The current implementation focuses on core functionality while leaving room for future enhancements.